PUPS P3: Features of the P3 process

-of PUPS/P3 also supports container based operating system level virtualization (via Docker (software) and check pointing and subsequent migration and/or restoration via CRIU.
+of PUPS/P3 also supports container based operating system-level virtualisation (via Docker and check pointing and subsequent migration and/or restoration via CRIU.

 P3 process network

 The P3 system facilitates dynamic asynchronous peer to peer communication between processes and also dynamic asynchronous communication between processes and the user.
 In the example process network shown, several of the communications methods implemented in PUPS/P3 are illustrated.
 These include:

 User to PSRP server via PSRP client (using PSRP protocol).
 This communication mode establishes an asynchronous pseudotty connection between the psrp client (and hence the user) and the PSRP server process.

 Peer to peer (between PSRP servers) via SIC channel.
 A PSRP server wishing to communicate directly with another server slaves an instance of the psrp client via a Slaved Interaction Client Channel (SIC).
 It then instructs this slaved psrp client to open a PSRP channel to the peer it wishes to talk to.

 Peer to peer (between PSRP servers) via sensitive file.
 In this mode a PSRP server sends data to another server via file.
 To prevent any server reading the file it tagged with a key which has a matching lock on the recipient server.
 This lock and key system was inspired by enzyme-substrate and biological signaling systems.